Mr. Novak: Production

 The series was created by producer/writer E. Jack Neuman and director Boris Sagal and featured top directors such as Richard Donner.

+In his autobiography, Franciscus' Yale classmate, Dick Cavett, opined that Franciscus needed a stunt man for any scenes at the classroom blackboard due to a reputation for atrocious spelling.

 Set

-The school seen in Mr. Novak duplicated Los Angeles' John Marshall High School "complete to walks, shrubs, and parking."
+The school seen in Mr. Novak duplicated Los Angeles's John Marshall High School "complete to walks, shrubs, and parking."
 After using the school itself for the pilot, the duplicate was built at the Metro-Goldwyn-Mayer studios, the "largest permanent set to be constructed [there] in a number of years."
 The complete set filled an acre at the studio.
 Other construction on the MGM sound stages included duplicates of corridors and classrooms.

 Exteriors for the fictional Jefferson High School were filmed at both John Marshall High School and Hamilton High School near Culver City.

 Home media

 The Warner Archive Collection released Season 1 of the series on DVD on November 6, 2018.
 Prints were made from the original 35mm camera negatives.

-A soundtrack music album was released on MGM Records (E/SE-4222) in 1964, under the direction if Nick Venet.
+A soundtrack music album was released on MGM Records (E/SE-4222) in 1964, under the direction of Nick Venet.

-Book Release
+Book release

-“Mr. Novak An Acclaimed Television Series” by Chuck Harter was published by bearmanormedia.com in October 2017 and is a comprehensive examination of the show.
+Mr. Novak: An Acclaimed Television Series, by Chuck Harter, was published by bearmanormedia.com in October 2017 and is a comprehensive examination of the show.